 He was on a roll, and the attendees seemed to be enjoying his presentation.

 After seeing the likes of Cyrus Shepard from Moz drop some killer SEO information, Duane Forrester from Bing discuss all things mobile, and oddly electric cars, Lee Odden from TopRank Online Marketing basically gave away the farm on how he does what he does (maybe not that much), I came away with my favorite keynote presentation being from David Locke.
 Say what?

 Cyrus, Duane, and Lee... they, of course, were freaking awesome, and shared a lot of great information and data.
 The same goes for many of the other presenters.
 But, the guy who came in with virtually no data at all, just his passion and story, stole the show for me.

 Look, I hear the data all day, every day.
 Hell, I live in the world of data.
 But what David Locke brought to the show was passion and a real joy for doing what he does.
 In fact, he doesn't care about the data.
 He could not find the data if he tried.
 (OK, maybe he could) What he does care about is his audience, and bringing the content to them that they want to see and hear.

 Let's look at some highlights, along with some tweets from the event.

 Fail, and Fail Often

-To this I will add that you don't need to be everywhere on the web.
-You need to be where your consumers of your content is.
-So, it makes sense why pinterest would not work so well for Locke.
+To this, I will add that you don't need to be everywhere on the web.
+You need to be where the consumers of your content are.
+So, it makes sense why Pinterest would not work so well for Locke.
 Unless he wants to get into his favorite nacho recipes, or maybe his favorite NBA swag he can ink to?

 This rule is not just a radio rule, it applies to marketing, or business in general as well You are only as good as your word, and commitment to what you do.